SemanticBeeng/lms-clean/report.md

 ### Deep reuse of the evaluation order

-Deep reuse of the embedding language order is simpler than it sounds.
+Deep reuse of the embedding language order is a simple concept.
 The embedding language is Scala.
-The transformations on Expressions are such that they depend on the order of evaluation of the operations applied to the lifted types.
+The Exp tree construction is dependant on the order of evaluation of the operations applied to the lifted types.
+That order is the one of the normal method order of Scala.

 For instance: